the-avid-engineer/InfrastructureCli/README.md

 ### Attributes

 This is a dictionary, where the key is any string and the value is any valid JSON.
 More on this in the Template File Extensions.
 These attributes _only apply_ to the configuration in which they are defined.

----

-### PropertyMaps

-This is a dicitionary, where the key and value are both strings.
-The key is a value you can use with the `get <configuration key> <property name>` command.
-The command will write something to the standard output, depending on what key is requested and which template type is used.

 #### AWS CloudFormation